 Please find below information on navigational awareness through "Lower Heads" South Cardinal Buoy, "Platte Fougere" and "Fourquies" North Cardinal Buoy.

 "Lower Heads" South Cardinal Buoy

 Cardinal marks indicate the direction of safety as a cardinal (compass) direction (north, east, south or west) relative to the mark.
 Lower Heads buoy indicates safe water is south of the buoy (as indicated by two downward pointing black arrows) and the danger lies to the north.
 It's position can be seen on the illustration.

-Platte Fougere marks the northern end of the Little Russel, being the main approach to both St Peter Port and St Sampsons harbours (from that direction).
-It is one of the most significant lights within Guernsey's responsibility.
+The Platte Fougere Lighthouse marks the northern end of the Little Russel, being the main approach to both St Peter Port and St Sampsons harbours (from that direction).
+It is one of the most significant lights within Guernsey Ports' responsibility.

 It is a red and white sectored light; the red sector covering the Brayes rocks.
 The current structure was put into service in 1910.
-It had some minor updates to its main and standby lights in 2011.
+The light is LED standard.

-(Please note, the Platte Fougere foghorn is currently out of action due to maintenance).
+Please note, the Platte Fougere foghorn is currently not operational.

 "Fourquies" North Cardinal Buoy